awsdocs/amazon-emr-release-guide/doc_source/emr-spark-configure.md

 ## Changing Spark Default Settings<a name="spark-change-defaults"></a>

-You change the defaults in `spark-defaults.conf` using the `spark-defaults` configuration classification when you create the cluster or the `maximizeResourceAllocation` setting in the `spark` configuration classification\.
+You change the defaults in `spark-defaults.conf` using the `spark-defaults` configuration classification or the `maximizeResourceAllocation` setting in the `spark` configuration classification\.

 The following procedures show how to modify settings using the CLI or console\.